waltonseymour/matchmaker/README.md

 # Matchmaker
 Python module for matching users to groups

-Uses local-search to match users to groups given a number of constarints
+Uses local-search to match users to groups given a number of constraints